vukbatanovic/STS.news.sr/Annotation instructions - English.md

 * (3) The two sentences are roughly equivalent, but some important information differs/missing.
     * It was the third time in four years that wildfires forced the park to close.

-      For the third time in four years wildfires closed Mesa Verde National Park, the country’s only park dedicated to ancient ruins.
+      For the third time in four years wildfires closed Mesa Verde National Park, the country's only park dedicated to ancient ruins.

     * Coupling, an American version of a hit British comedy, will get the valuable Thursday 9:30 p.m. time slot.